Blog

 These ranges are general benchmarks, not guarantees.
 Every case depends on its unique facts, the strength of the evidence, and the skill of your legal team.

-What Factors Affect the Value of a Wrongful Death Settlement?
+What Determines the Value of a Wrongful Death Settlement?

 Several key factors determine how much compensation a family may receive in a Florida wrongful death case: